 If you wish to climb to the highest point (5600m) at Ganzidou, please consult us for further advice.

-Transfer to the airport and flight to Kunming.
-End of service.
+Transfer to the airport and flight to your next destination.

 Rates vary frequently.
 Please conatct us to get the best possible price based upon your travel period and specific touring needs.

 Our services include:

 Yunnan: Garden of Eden - Winter Package - 17 Days / 16 Nights

 Hunan Province : National Park and Minority Villages - 8 Days / 7 Nights